Racheler2023/ashc/Readme.md

 - `exponential.py` is the implementation of our proposed algorithm.

 - `real_aver_sen.py` compares the average sensitivity of our algorithm with that of other algorithms.
+- `aver_sen_para.py' is a parallelized version of `real_aver_sen.py` and is much faster.
 - `sensitivity.py` contains our method for calculating the cluster symmetric difference.
+- `single_linkage_well_cluster_test.py` is the code in the appendix for detecting that the real data set has a good clustering structure
 - The three experimental scripts on synthetic datasets are:
   - `special_example_1.py`: Focuses on the single-linkage clustering method.
   - `special_example_2.py`: Implements the CLINSS algorithm.